AeroSeif/OmniVice-Fixture/README.md

    Use this setup as your offline environment to plan probe paths and avoid collisions.

 4. **3D Print Brackets** *(Optional)*
-   Export `Bracket.SLDPRT` as STL, print 3× (or more), and clamp them onto the real vise for physical setups.
+   Export `Bracket.SLDPRT` as STL, print 6×, and clamp them onto the real vise for physical setups.

 ---